tash192dev/showcase/content/featured/Evolocity-Energy-Monitor/index.md

 Led a team of hardware, firmware, and software engineers to develop a wireless energy monitoring system for electric carts used in [EVolocity](https://evolocity.co.nz/) competitions.

+Designed custom sensing hardware and PCB to accurately capture energy metrics ensuring 1% accuracy in challenging environments.
 Harnessed Raspberry Pi Pico W's dual core processor, wifi capabilities and ADC to deliver an accurate, affordable and robust solution.
 Wirelessly interfaces with a polished user interface to provide actionable insights.